Jacobo149/Sharded_Warehouse/README.md

 `python -m pytest tests`

 ### TODO:
-- Add random transaction generation
+- Fix UI to work with any amount of warehouses
-- Add any amount of warehouses can be created (User input)
+- Make UI user interactive
 - Make it a tool for companies to be able to map the warehouses to an actual map.
 They will be able to test different routes